-At a time when the multilateral trading system is in crisis and geo-politics is stalling meaningful movement in the negotiations, it is useful to examine whether the recent discussions on reformulating S&DT can play a role in refocusing the development agenda and supporting a strengthened multilateralism.
+At a time when the multilateral trading system is in crisis and geo-politics is stalling meaningful movement in the negotiations, it is useful to examine whether there is a role that small states can play in refocusing the development agenda and supporting a strengthened multilateralism.

-Matthew Wilson, a former WTO Trade negotiator for Barbados and the Group of SVEs, will draw on his experiences in the WTO including as the first 'Friend of the Chair' leading on the development component of the Trade Facilitation negotiations and on the work of the International Trade Centre (ITC) in focusing on 'good trade'.
+Matthew Wilson, a former WTO Trade negotiator for Barbados and the Group of SVEs, will draw on his experiences in the Doha Round negotiations and on the work of the International Trade Centre (ITC) in better capturing the nature of the constraints and the priorities of SMEs in developing countries.